William Blakeney, 1st Baron Blakeney: 1695 to 1739

 When the War of the Spanish Succession began in 1701, he was reactivated and fought at the battles of Schellenberg, Blenheim and Ramillies.
-He was promoted captain in April 1707.
-In March 1708, he was commissioned as a lieutenant in the Foot Guards, although only 16 of its nominal 24 companies were actually formed, and Blakeney remained with his original unit.
+He was promoted to captain in April 1707.
+In March 1708, he was commissioned as a lieutenant in the 1st Regiment of Foot Guards, although only 16 of its nominal 24 companies were actually formed, and Blakeney remained with his original unit.

 Under the practice known as double-ranking, Guards officers held a second, higher army rank; for example, a Guards lieutenant ranked as an army major.
 In addition, such units were rarely disbanded and their officers given precedence when deciding promotions, making it a cheap way to reward competent but poor officers.
 John Huske (1692–1761), one of Blakeney's colleagues during the Jacobite rising of 1745, was commissioned in the Guards for similar reasons.

-Blakeney's regiment escaped disbandment after the 1713 Peace of Utrecht; when his uncle retired from the 31st Foot in 1718, he assigned his commission as lieutenant colonel to his nephew.
+Blakeney's regiment escaped disbandment after the 1713 Peace of Utrecht; when his uncle retired from the Lord John Kerr's Regiment of Foot (ranked as the 31st Regiment of Foot) in 1718, he assigned his commission as lieutenant colonel of the regiment to his nephew.
 Blakeney retained this position for the next 20 years; some biographers suggest he was deliberately held back, but promotion in this period was slow for all officers.
 He became colonel of the 27th Foot in 1737, with the support of the Duke of Richmond.